 When starting a decorative concrete project, there are more than a few things to remember.
 These courses have been designed to teach you proper methods and techniques.
 Along the way, you’ll hear a lot of industry terms that may not sound familiar.
-For that reason, we’ve compiled this go-to glossary of common decorative concrete terms.
+Therefore, we’ve compiled this go-to glossary of standard decorative concrete terms.

 Abrasion resistance – How a coating resists friction, rubbing, and scratches.